harinis1234/expensetracker/README.md

 6. Explore charts to analyze spending patterns.
 7. Data is saved in local storage for easy access anytime.

+## Technologies used

+1. HTML:Structuring the web pages and UI components.
+2. CSS:Styling the application for a clean, user-friendly interface.
+3. JavaScript: Adding interactivity and dynamic functionalities.

 ## Screenshots